Buy 5 books for the price of 4 - check out our Bundles!

 SPEAKER AND SCHOOL COUNSELOR

-Dr. Leigh Bagwell most recently served as the Director of School Counseling Services at the Tennessee Department of Education.
-She led transformational work in school counseling throughout the state through the revision of the school counseling model and standards, the creation of a regional peer-support network, and the launch of a dedicated communications channel for counselors, supervisors and administrators.
-As a school counseling leader, her mission is to provide school counselors with the training and resources needed to deliver high quality, student driven, data-informed comprehensive school counseling programs to all students.
-She believes counselors and school leaders need to work together to ensure that all students have access to the opportunities and supports they need to successfully move through their elementary, secondary, and postsecondary education into their chosen career.
+Dr. Leigh Bagwell is a member of the School Counseling Core Faculty in the School of Social and Behavioral Sciences at Capella University.
+Bagwell joined Capella in the spring of 2022 shortly after completing her doctorate in Counselor Education and Supervision from the University of Tennessee.
+She began her career as an elementary and middle school counselor before moving to leadership and supervisory roles in school counseling for preK-12 education in both urban and suburban school districts then ultimately serving as the Director of School Counseling Services for the Tennessee Department of Education.
+As a school counseling educator and leader, her mission is to provide school counselors and administrators with the training and resources needed to deliver high quality, student driven, data informed comprehensive school counseling programs to all students.
+She believes when school counselors and school leaders work together to all students have access to the opportunities and supports they need to successfully move through their elementary, secondary, and postsecondary education into their chosen career.

 Leigh's Sessions